Graylog2/graylog2-server/data-node/migration/Migration.md

 It is based on Docker to be able to reproduce all the steps consistently.
 Real installations will surely differ.
 The steps can be also used to migrate a OS packages install.

+## Migrating Elasticsearch 7.10

+see additional info at the end of this document

 ### Contents of this directory: